The problem with sleep is that everybody loves it, but many procrastinate on it.

 If you’re having a hard time with some impulses due to the impulse-driven culture created by the advertising gods, then you can start with your sleep habits.
 Not only will you feel and think better, but other healthy habits, even if unrelated, will also likely follow.

 I’m not a fan of the idea that we’re strictly of a chronotype.
 If you were raised by late chronotypes, their decisions, habits, and idiosyncrasies most probably have conditioned you to believe that, at the core, you’re also a late chronotype.
 The opposite can also be said for early chronotypes.

 Nevertheless, you have the power to change.
 Or at least temporarily adapt to your perhaps unfavorable circumstances, so that later your preferences can become a reality, which gives you the chance to reach your full potential.

 - Kühnel, J., Syrek, C. J., & Dreher, A. (2018).
 Why Don’t You Go to Bed on Time?
 A Daily Diary Study on the Relationships between Chronotype, Self-Control Resources and the Phenomenon of Bedtime Procrastination.
-Front.
-Psychol.
-9:77.
+Frontiers in Psychology, 9, 77.

 - Nauts, S., Kamphorst, B. A., Sutu, A. E., Poortvliet, R., & Anderson, J. H. (2016).
 Aversive bedtime routines as a precursor to bedtime procrastination.
 The European Health Psychologist, 18(2), 80–85.

 - Vohs, K. D., Baumeister, R. F., Schmeichel, B. J., Twenge, J. M., Nelson, N. M., & Tice, D. M. (2014).
 Making choices impairs subsequent self-control: A limited-resource account of decision making, self-regulation, and active initiative.
 Motivation Science, 1(S), 19–42.